samnium/IoTWork/README.md

 # IoTWork

 IoTWork is an home made framework for small devices (and their sensors).
-You can use it in a very simple IoT Network or you can build more complex components at your needs.
+You can use it in to build a IoT Network or simply a Sensors Network

 IoTWork project includes three main components: